johnsonm/flimage/README.md

 * raw filesystem images

-* raw hard drive images
+* raw hard drive images, with either DOS or GPT partitions tables

 * raw images configured to be built into AMIs for EC2